istio/istio.io/_docs/setup/kubernetes/multicluster-install.md

 correct syntax.
 They may be set to dummy values, as long as they are syntactically correct.

-If the prerequisities are met, the credentials for each Kubernetes cluster will also be present in `$HOME/multicluster`.
+If the prerequisites are met, the credentials for each Kubernetes cluster will also be present in `$HOME/multicluster`.

 Assemble and create the configmap from these files in the Kubernetes cluster